dkd/indoctrinatr/README.md

 Protip: Use `indoctrinatr bashcompletion` or `indoctrinatr zshcompletion` to save precious time and energy.

+## Known issues

+Foundation has a [known issue (#5875)](https://github.com/zurb/foundation/issues/5875) displaying the currently selected value of the slider.

 ## Feedback

 What you think of Indoctrinatr?
 Drop us a [line](info@dkd.de) and tell us how you use Indoctrinatr.
 You can also open an issue if you experience any problems.